About The MountainBorn

 Full Frame Range Finder

-We own a Leica M11 along with a Summilux-M 28mm f/1.4 ASPH, a Summilux-M 50mm f/1.4 ASPH and a APO-Summicron-M 75mm f/2 ASPH.
+We own a Leica M EV1 along with a Summilux-M 28mm f/1.4 ASPH, a Summilux-M 50mm f/1.4 ASPH and a APO-Summicron-M 75mm f/2 ASPH.
 We pull them out of their lovely resting place on the shelf about once a month when we’re in one of our analogue moods and go wander the city streets trying to live out our best Cartier-Bresson fantasies, but invariably end up coming home with a dozen out-of-focus images of cats and the backs of people’s heads.

 Full Frame Interchangeable-Lens